Housing & Consumer Protection

 - Understanding the eviction process in Washoe County, NV

 - Understanding how to seal an eviction in Nevada

 - Termination of utilities

-And on the consumer protection side, we can assist you with the following types of legal problems:
+Our Consumer Protection team can assist with the following types of legal problems:

 - Consumer fraud

 The issues that can impact Housing & Consumer Protection in northern Nevada are numerous and may not be indicated in the lists above.
 If you do not see your legal issue listed, you may still be able to find information and self help resources you need to represent yourself at Northern Nevada Legal Aid.
 Contact our consumer, eviction, and housing discrimination team to learn more.

 Do You Know your Tenant Rights?